Email FacebookTwitterMenu burgerClose thin

 Who Can Open a SEP-IRA?

-Anyone who is a business owner with one or more employees can open a SEP-IRA.
-Additionally, these financial accounts are available to those who have freelance income as well.
+Additionally, these financial accounts are available to those with freelance income.
 All contributions are tax-deductible for your business or yourself if you’re opening one with your freelance income.
-Keep in mind that employees of the business can’t contribute to these accounts, only the business.

 SIMPLE IRAs vs. SEP-IRAs